-ʻSuicide-Safer London’ is providing training across London and the UK to raise awareness of suicide, and increase skills.
+The National Centre for Suicide Prevention Training UK CIC is providing training across the UK to raise awareness of suicide, and increase skills.
 Our aim is to increase caregiver knowledge, skills and conﬁdence, while challenging the stigma that can be a barrier to people at risk accessing help and keeping safe.

-At the heart of our initiative are award-winning, accredited training programmes, that aim to improve the methods used by all health, social care and emergency services professionals to support and respond to people at risk of suicide.
+At the heart of our work are evidence based, accredited training programmes, that aim to improve the methods used by all multi-sector practitioners, including health, social care and emergency services professionals to support and respond to people at risk of suicide.

-Our programmes are showcased, with regular public delivery thought the year, but they are also established, award-winning and evidence-based training models, that has been continuously developed over many years and are used internationally to provide suicide intervention training to professionals and community members alike.
+Our programmes are showcased, with regular public delivery thought the year, but they are also accredited, externally moderated and evidence-based training models, that have been continuously developed over many years and are used internationally to provide suicide intervention training to professionals and community members alike.

 Training people in ordinary ﬁrst aid and perhaps even administering CPR is a recognised everyday need – we take it for granted.
 However statistically we are more likely to encounter someone with thoughts of suicide than someone having a heart attack.